• Skip to primary navigation

 For the filling, melt the sugar in a heavy based saucepan on low heat until light brown.
 Add the tablespoon of water and swirl the pan around to blend it in.
 Add the cream little by little in the same way, swirling the pan around, rather than stirring (otherwise you might end up with a big lump of sugar that’s hard to dissolve again).
 Mix the chopped walnuts with the caramel, pour the mixture in a greased dish and leave to cool.

-Tip: Why not make 6 mini ones (I use 10 cm tartelette molds) and give everybody their own individual pie.
+Tip: You can also make 6 mini ones (I use 10 cm tartelette molds) and give everybody their own individual pie.
 Advantage: a little more crust compared to the big pie.

 Note: Walnuts are also an excellent source of omega-3 fatty acids and have been shown as helpful in lowering cholesterol.
-I don’t know about the combination with butter and sugar though…;).
+Don’t know about the combination with butter and sugar though….

 Reader Interactions